Meaning of ETOPS and How it Works

 At Sheffield School of Aeronautics, we offer a one day ETOPS course immediately following the completion of the Advanced International Flight Planning Course.
 This course is designed for those who may want to work for an airline that operates over isolated routes that don’t have common emergency landing options.

-ETOPS means Extended-range Twin-engine Operational Performance Standards.
-It is a certification that permits twin engine aircraft to fly routes which may, at the time, be 60 minutes flying time from the nearest airport that is suitable for an emergency landing.
+ETOPS used to stand for Extended Twin-Engine Operations, and now is Extended Operations.
+Originally, it was a certification that permitted twin engine aircraft to fly routes which may, at the time, be greater than 60 minutes flying time from the nearest airport that is suitable for an emergency landing.
 The other meaning of ETOPS is also the more informally known: Engines Turn or Passengers Swim.

 What is ETOPS?